DataBiosphere/firecloud-app/RELNOTES.md

+# RC_IrishHunter
+## 2018-11-14
+* [#111](https://github.com/DataBiosphere/firecloud-app/issues/111) The FireCloud UI now has links in a few places for improved usability:
+    * when viewing the list of method configurations in a workspace, the name of the referenced method is now a link.
+    * when viewing a single method configuration in a workspace, the snapshot id now links to the referenced method.
+    * when viewing a submission, the method configuration name is now a link.
+* [#212](https://github.com/DataBiosphere/firecloud-app/issues/212) The API to get call-level metadata for a workflow now supports query parameters to control which fields should be returned in the response.
+This is particularly useful for querying specific data about a workflow where the full response is otherwise very large.
+Cromwell has offered this functionality for multiple releases but it has not been exposed via the FireCloud API.
+See the Swagger documentation for specifics.
+* [#217](https://github.com/DataBiosphere/firecloud-app/issues/217) The login process now eliminates an unnecessary Ajax request for the Terms of Service content.
+Users may see a very slight incremental performance improvement during login.

 # RC_Heck
 ## 2018-10-30
 * [#42](https://github.com/DataBiosphere/firecloud-app/issues/42): To continue ensuring a secure platform, FireCloud now requires users to actively accept the FireCloud Terms of Service prior to using the platform.
 These Terms of Service will be displayed once a user logs-into FireCloud.
 A user will be unable to work in FireCloud until these Terms of Service are accepted.